Aashriya11/Sales-Pipeline-Deals-Analytics-FP20_35/README.md

 ---

 ## 🔗 Connect
-Feel free to connect for collaboration, reviews, or suggestions to enhance this project further.
+Feel free to connect for collaboration, reviews or suggestions to enhance this project further.